Imagine this beautiful one-story Spanish Courtyard home being yours.

 Unfortunately, many citizens are forced to leave their homes as they age.

-Most Americans want to continue to live in their own homes and remain independent as they age, but without accessible or universal home design features for aging in place, their capability to successfully do so diminishes as years pass and their abilities change.
+Most Americans want to continue to live in their own homes and remain independent as they age, but without accessible or universal home design features for aging in place, they are not able to do so as years pass and their abilities change.

 While getting older is not something many people want to think about when building a home, aging in place home design today is about making smart enhancements for “thriving in place”.
 Anyone, regardless of their age, would want to do that!